 Use this calculator to see how your Canadian tax free and tax sheltered retirement savings do pre and post retirement.
 The Registered Retirement Savings Plan (RRSP) and Tax Free Savings Account (TFSA) provide tax efficiency to the Canadian saver.
 TFSAs and RRSPs both offer tax advantages to help you reach your savings goals.

 The RRSP is primarily for retirement savings.
 The TFSA can be used for retirement savings and other purposes.
 RRSP contributions are tax deductible, and are intended to be tax efficient on withdrawal during retirement.
 TFSA contributions are made with after tax dollars, but are tax free upon withdrawal.

 With both TFSAs and RRSPs, you can name your spouse as the beneficiary.
 The money will roll over to them upon your death.
 But with an RRSP, after your spouse dies, taxes will be due on any money left in the account.
 If your children inherit the money, they will receive what is left after the tax is paid.
 With a TFSA, only the increase in the value of the TFSA since the date of death is taxed in the year the children receive it.
 If the amount they receive is not greater than the value of the TFSA at death, no tax is paid.

 * based on a 5% pre retirement return and a post retirement return equal to inflation* consider that you may be eligible for up to $1,500 or more combined OAS and CPP benefit

 Imfingo is a one of a kind place to track your net worth, personal finance and develop your wealth over time.
-Try all the Apps and Sign Up to track, share and compare your net worth!
+Add your Income, Expenses, Assets and Debt to get your comprehensive report with free advice.